jeremy-collette/smartpiano/README.md

 ### Software
   * Visual Studio Code with the PlatformIO plugin installed to build & upload the smartpiano server code to the Arduino
-  * Python3 (with pip installed) to run the smartpiano client code
-    - PyCharm is recommended for editing the smartpiano client code
-  * A MIDI file to play

 ## Assembling the Arduino
 To assemble the Arduino components, follow the following steps: